 The RRTPO Vision Zero Work Group is working with VDOT and their consultant on a regional action plan.
-The data collection and analysis will progress for the next few months and will be a great resource for member localities as they position for safety improvements around the region.
+The data collection and analysis kicked off with a work group meeting on May 13th and will progress for the next few months.
+This action plan will be a great resource for member localities as they position for safety improvements around the region.
 A schedule for completion of the plan is being developed.